An American in Paris (film): Awards and honors

 AFI also honored star Kelly as #15 of the top 25 American male screen legends.

 Digital restoration

-In 2011 the film was digitally restored by Warner Bros. for its 60th anniversary.
+In 2011 the film was digitally restored by Warner Bros. for its 60th anniversary; so far this version is only available via DCP (Digital Cinema Package).

 Stage adaptations

 2008 adaptation

 A stage version of the musical was adapted by Ken Ludwig and began previews at the Alley Theatre in Houston on April 29, 2008, officially opening on May 18 and running through June 22.
 The production, directed by Alley artistic director Gregory Boyd with choreography by Randy Skinner, starred Harry Groener and Kerry O'Malley.
 The musical had many of the film's original songs and also incorporated other Gershwin songs, such as "They All Laughed", "Let's Call the Whole Thing Off", and "Love Walked In".

 2014 adaptation

 In 2014 a stage adaptation premiered in Paris at the Théâtre du Châtelet with Robert Fairchild as Jerry Mulligan and Leanne Cope as Lise Bouvier (here renamed Lise Dassin and turned into an aspiring ballet dancer).
 The production, which ran from November 2014 to January 2015, was directed and choreographed by Christopher Wheeldon, written by Craig Lucas, and designed by Bob Crowley.
 The musical then transferred to Broadway with previews at Palace Theatre beginning on March 13, 2015, before officially opening there on April 12.